Reviews You Can Rely On

 No footwear will last forever unless it just hangs out in your closet.
 But since you want to actually go hiking, we must acknowledge the many factors that will shorten your boot's lifespan.
 Synthetic uppers will fray and develop holes from rubbing, leather materials can crack and decay without proper care, soles and rubber toe bumpers will delaminate, and the midsole will pack out and become soft and less supportive over time and use.
 Materials, price/quality of construction, and use will all affect a boot's durability.
 Boots that will last the longest will also be some of the heaviest, most expensive, and likely not be the most comfortable, while the lightest models will be the first to see early retirement.

 We were happy to find that most of the models in this review held up well through the months-long testing period.
 No boot suffered damage to the point of losing function.
 That said, we expect any hiking boots within the price range of these models to last at least a couple of seasons.
-Materials used vary from mesh to full-grain leather, and we found that the less reliant on synthetic materials a boot is, the better it would perform when pitted against rough wear.
+Materials used vary from mesh to full-grain leather, and we found that the less reliant on synthetic materials a boot is, the better it performs when pitted against rough wear.
 Throughout our hiking experience, we consistently find that lighter-weight boots, utilizing lightweight materials, often begin breaking down ahead of the heavier-duty models we have tested.
 It's a general rule but one worth considering when assessing long-term value.

 We have included additional updates for durability where appropriate on models that our testers have loved and decided to keep and wear for longer than the normal testing period, but it should be noted that just because these boots have shown signs of wear and tear, they are not necessarily less durable than boots which were only tested during the review period